• Marketing A New Startup Business

 A Cheaper Alternative

-Alternatively, you could use the "How To" Marketing Toolkit and Templates.
+Alternatively, you could use The Growth Marketing Playbook.
 This will give you everything that you need to set up your own marketing campaigns, without spending money on advertising and promotion.

 The rest of this section of our business startup guide assumes that you will be conducting the activity yourself, and so gives some pointers about how to plan the marketing for your new start-up company, together with a few tips and marketing ideas that you might not have thought about.